 Copyright Strike

-A penalty issued when copyrighted content is used without permission in a stream.
+A penalty is issued when copyrighted content is used without permission in a stream.
 Repeated strikes can result in account suspension or bans.

 Connection Speed